ReflectsLight/quran-json/README.md

 * [src/json/ar/](src/json/ar/)

+The Arabic translation was obtained from the website https://sacred-texts.com.

 Each JSON file represents a chapter, or surah - in its original Arabic.
 For example, [src/json/ar/1.json](src/json/ar/1.json) contains Al-Fatihah.
 The structure of the file can be described as an array of arrays, with